recyclejs/recycle/README.md

 # Recycle

-Recycle is a functional and reactive library for [React](https://facebook.github.io/react).
+Recycle is a functional and reactive library for managing components.

-With Recycle you can create your components using [FRP paradigm](https://en.wikipedia.org/wiki/Functional_reactive_programming).
+With the official *React driver* (enabled by default), it can be used as a [React](https://facebook.github.io/react) component, giving you the ability to use [FRP paradigm](https://en.wikipedia.org/wiki/Functional_reactive_programming) for designing your apps.

 [![npm version](https://img.shields.io/npm/v/recyclejs.svg?style=flat-square)](https://www.npmjs.com/package/recyclejs)
 [![npm downloads](https://img.shields.io/npm/dm/recyclejs.svg?style=flat-square)](https://www.npmjs.com/package/recyclejs)